Carlson Civic Fellowship

 The Carlson Civic Fellowship is a two-quarter community-based leadership development program for undergraduate students at the UW.
 It is designed to develop civically-minded community leaders who are dedicated, and equipped with abilities, to pursue social change.

 Three students are awarded Fellowship positions each year.
 The Carlson Center partners with community-based organizations to design project-based, leadership development opportunities for these students; opportunities that enable them to grow as professionals and leaders, while making valuable contributions to their partners.
-(Scroll down for information about the 2015 partner host sites!)
+Check out the 2016 Carlson Civic Fellowship Positions!

 Students selected as Carlson Civic Fellows will: